above: Paige Martin and Vera Orlock in Immunity, The Kitchen, 1996

 workshop descriptions / interview below

 RoseAnne Spradlin is available to teach classes and workshops in the U.S. and internationally.
 Spradlin has taught workshops in movement and choreography in New York City, at the American Dance Festival in Durham, N.C., on the island of Tinos, in Greece, at the TanzImAugust Festival in Berlin, at ImPulsTanz in Vienna, through Contradance in Brussels, Independent Dance in London and in Body-Mind Centering® Certification Programs in Paris, Brussels, Berkeley, CA and Amherst, MA.
 RoseAnne has taught numerous classes and workshops through Movement Research in New York City, and through her studios, Squid Performance Space (1995-2005) and Studio 65 (1992-2011).
-Examples of current offerings are listed below.
+She served as the first Director (2015-2016) of a dual-degree MFA Program in Choreography and Visual Art at Wilson College in Pennsylvania, helping to develop the core curriculum and recruiting the first two classes of MFA students.
+Examples of possible workshop offerings are listed below.

 Presence and Performance

 This work begins by looking at each participant's presence as a performer, and how presence is expressed in relationship to choreographic material, other performers onstage and to the audience.
 In-class studies explore performance options in relationship; for example, what happens when a performer chooses a confrontational stance in relation to the audience? or to other performers onstage?
 How does an audience experience seduction on the part of the performer?
 Or compassion?
-The focus of this work is to explore the question: what aspects of yourself do you embody as you interact and perform?
+The focus of this work is to explore the questions: What aspects of yourself do you embody as you interact and perform?
+How does your embodiment affect your audience?

 The work looks at cultural imprints, those that are well-known and also those that may be hidden or unacknowledged.
 Spradlin draws on material from the Body-Mind Centering® approach to embodiment to explore aspects of space, body configuration and body resonance; her experience as a choreographer and director help to focus this rich material toward questions of performance.